Achilles Tendinosis

 Treatment

-Achilles tendinosis generally takes 6-8 weeks to improve and early activity on a healing tendon can result in a set back in recovery.
+Achilles Tendinitis generally takes 6-8 weeks to improve and early activity on a healing tendon can result in a setback in recovery.
 Non-compliance can double the recovery time and can be very frustrating for patients.

 Early and aggressive conservative treatment is recommended to prevent further tendon injury.
-Dr. Stewart terms Achilles tendinosis a pro-active condition.
+Dr. Stewart terms Achilles Tendinitis a pro-active condition.
+Conservative treatment includes and is not limited to immobilization, stretching, icing, physical therapy, and therapeutic laser.
 Although we can never offer a 100% guarantee, the majority of Dr. Stewart’s patients improve with conservative (non-surgical care).

 1. Immobilization of the foot and/or ankle.
 Depending on the severity of the condition, this may require cast immobilization with crutches, a walking boot, a hinged ankle foot orthosis with supportive shoe gear, a multi-ligamentous ankle brace with supportive shoe gear, or custom foot orthotics with supportive shoe gear